levelten/intel-wp/README.txt

-=== Plugin Name ===
+=== Intelligence ===
 Contributors: tomdude
 Donate link: getlevelten.com/blog/tom
 Tags: analytics, google analytics, marketing, metrics, roi, stats, tracking, usability Requires at least: 4.5
 Tested up to: 4.8.1
-Stable tag: 1.2.1
+Stable tag: 1.2.1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Integrates results oriented analytics and visitor intelligence gathering into WordPress.
+Results-Oriented Google Analytics and visitor intelligence for WordPress.

 == Description ==

-Intelligence's goal is to provide impactful and actionable data.
-It focuses on two areas, analytics and visitor data.
+Intelligence's goal is to provide truely actionable insight that enable teams to make better, data-driven decisions and create more impactful web experiences.

-The analytics side is designed to enable smarter, empirical web development and content strategy.
+Intelligence adds results oriented events, custom dimensions and metrics, and reporting to Google Analytics directly from WordPress.
+It is designed to enable smarter, empirical web development, UX, content strategy and marketing.
 Intelligence streamlines creation and management of a results oriented analytics measurement plan focused on goals and valued events.
 WordPress integrated reports provide insight into the value a website and its various components are generating enabling teams to better inspect and adapt to optimzed returns.

-The visitor intelligence side integrates data about site visitors to drive deeper engagement and accelerate sales cycles.
+Intelligence also adds individual visitor insight to drive deeper engagement and accelerate sales cycles.

+= Bug Reports =
+Bug reports for Intelligence should be [submitted on GitHub](https://github.com/levelten/wp-intelligence/issues).

+= Intelligence API =
-The Intelligence for WordPress plugin integrates the LevelTen Intelligence API service ([intl.getlevelten.com](http://intl.getlevelten.com)) into WordPress.
+The Intelligence for WordPress plugin integrates the Intelligence API service ([intl.getlevelten.com](https://intl.getlevelten.com)) into WordPress.
 The Intelligence API provides a SAAS platform to integrate and extend Google Analytics and other 3rd party services.
-To review the Intelligence API Terms of Use visit: [intl.getlevelten.com/legal](http://intl.getlevelten.com/legal)
+To review the Intelligence API Terms of Use visit: [intl.getlevelten.com/legal](https://intl.getlevelten.com/legal)

+= Learn more =
-To learn more about Intelligence for WordPress visit [intelligencewp.com](http://intelligencewp.com)
+To learn more about Intelligence for WordPress visit [intelligencewp.com](https://intelligencewp.com)

 == Installation ==

-For installation instructions, visit [intelligencewp.com/wiki/installation](http://www.intelligencewp.com/wiki/installation)
+For installation instructions, visit [intelligencewp.com/wiki/installation](https://intelligencewp.com/docs/installation)

 == Changelog ==